ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 The **Pre-Install Configuration Settings** menu is an optional menu used to configure pre-installation requirements before installation.
-The pre-installation settings relate to the dependent libraries and packages required by the ROCm runtime or the AMDGPU driver.
+The pre-installation settings relate to the dependent libraries and packages required by the ROCm runtime or the AMD GPU Driver.

 .. image:: ../data/how-to/rocm-runfile-preinstall-menu-2.png
    :width: 800